 OK.
 I will admit it.
 I have put on four pounds over the last few weeks.
-Meal times (and a glass or two of crisp white wine) seem to have a heightened appeal during lockdown don’t they.
-If, like me, you are finding this new, more sedentary lifestyle is making your clothes shrink (!), then you may be keen to see a few fabulously healthy, low fat lunch (or indeed, supper) recipes that I have discovered…
+It was to be expected after all that rich food, booze and endless chocolates!
+If, like me, you are finding that your clothes have shrunk, then you may be keen to see these five fabulously healthy, low fat lunch (or indeed, supper) recipes that I have discovered…

 Tomato, Lemongrass & Rice Soup

-Am not really a huge fan of tomato but I loved this soup the recipe which I found at Olive Magazine.
+Am not really a huge fan of tomato but I loved this soup.
+Found the recipe at Olive Magazine.
 It was filling so I didn’t feel deprived.
 Most of the ingredients are storecupboard staples, so it ticked that box as well.

 INGREDIENTS – SERVES 2: 1 tbsp oil, crushed garlic clove, grated 2cm piece fresh ginger, finely sliced red chilli, 2 lemongrass stalks, 400g tin chopped tomatoes, 3 tbsp cooked rice, quarter tspn each cumin seeds and ground coriander.
 2 tbsp tamarind puree if you have any (I didn’t!)